harshalubale4/Trekker/README.md

 - You can also contribute by adding Reviews to a particular Trek Spot.
 - If you have ever been to a Trek Spot before, then you can add Images too.

-## Live View
+## 👀Live View

 ### 🎞️ [Trekker](https://salty-thicket-13361.herokuapp.com/)

 ## To Run this Application On Your Computer
-You'll need to configure following accounts and get its tokens:
+You'll need to configure following accounts and get its tokens or private keys:
     - CLoudinary
     - Map Box
     - MongoDB Atlas
-Then you'll need to put in env file by Defining these Variables:
+Then you'll need to put those in env file by Defining these Variables:
     - CLOUDINARY_KEY
     - CLOUDINARY_NAME
     - CLOUDINARY_SECRET